-On November 8 Typhoon Haiyan, the largest storm ever to make landfall, strikes The Philippines.
-Operation USA ships disaster relief supplies to meet immediate needs, including water purification supplies which were pre-staged in Manila.
-Long-term recovery projects will be centered in the hard-hit community of Guiuan.
+On November 8 Typhoon Haiyan, the largest storm ever to make landfall, devastates The Philippines.
+Operation USA ships disaster relief supplies to meet immediate needs, including water purification supplies that were pre-staged in Manila.
+Operation USA CEO Richard Walden visits the country in December to assess recovery needs.

-In May 2013, major tornadoes wreak havoc on Moore, OK and the surrounding areas.
-Operation USA provided relief supplies including generators, shelter materials and hospital equipment, and makes grants to community organizations to aid in recovery.
+On May 20, major tornadoes wreak havoc on Moore, OK and the surrounding areas.
+Operation USA provides relief supplies including generators, shelter materials and hospital equipment, and makes cash grants to community organizations to aid in recovery.

 In partnership with Honeywell Hometown Solutions, Operation USA opens the Honeywell Ibasho House to serve the Elders of Ofunato affected by the 2011 Japan earthquake and tsunami.

-In October 2012, Superstorm Sandy begins its path of devastation across the northeastern United States.
-Operation USA sends emergency and cleaning supplies to New York and New Jersey, and makes grants to local organizations to aid in long-term recovery.
+On October 22, Superstorm Sandy begins its path of devastation across the northeastern United States.
+Operation USA sends emergency and cleaning supplies to New York and New Jersey, and makes cash grants to local clinics to aid in long-term recovery.

-In August 2012, Hurricane Isaac causes widespread flooding in Louisiana.
+On August 21, Hurricane Isaac causes widespread flooding in Louisiana.
 Operation USA responds with emergency supplies provided to a local social services partner.

-Operation USA Operation USA begins construction on the Honeywell Ibasho House, in partnership with Honeywell Hometown Solutions, to aid the victims of the Great East Japan Earthquake and Tsunami.
+Operation USA begins construction on the Honeywell Ibasho House, in partnership with Honeywell Hometown Solutions, to aid the victims of the Great East Japan Earthquake and Tsunami.